 In 2009, the OECD Working Group on Pesticides conducted a survey to address issues related to pollinator declines.
 Member countries were surveyed on: how incident information on bees is handled, testing requirements for pollinators, active areas of research into pollinator issues, and approaches employed to mitigate potential risks to pollinators from pesticides.
 The report of the OECD Survey on Pollinators Testing, Research, Mitigation and Information Management: Survey Results was published in 2010 in the series on Pesticides, No. 52.

-The work related to bees and pollinators is conducted into two areas overseen respectively by the Working Group on Pesticides (WGP) and the Working Group of National Coordinators of the Test Guidelines Programme (WNT).
+The work related to bees and pollinators is conducted into two areas: Pesticides and Test Guidelines overseen respectively by the Working Group on Pesticides (WGP) and the Working Group of National Coordinators of the Test Guidelines Programme (WNT).
 It consists of:

 Testing Requirements and Risk Assessment Priorities have been ranked based on the analysis of need and feasibility.
 Need is determined by the policy and (current and future) regulatory requirements.

 Feasibility is determined by a number of elements like: can the proposed test be easily conducted?
 Is there already someone working on this test method?
 Are there available data obtained by using the proposed test method?
 Will adequate methodology be available soon?
 Is there a need for further research before envisaging such a test?

 The following activities have been given high priority for both need and feasibility:

 These priorities are in line with the work undertaken under the auspices of the International Commission for Pollinator Plant Relationship (ICPPR) and in particular its Bee Protection Group.

 Based on the above priorities, the following activities are currently underway: